colinmcintosh/SLIDER-cli/README.md

 the [Satellite Loop Interactive Data Explorer in Real-time](https://www.satelliteconferences.noaa.gov/2017/doc/poster/94.pdf) .

+#### Motivation

 This tool is meant to replicate most of the features of SLIDER and includes some additional flexibility in configuration options.
 The goal of this utility is to resolve some common issues with the SLIDER web interface, specifically:

 - Incomplete frames being rendered on screen
 - Slow to generate animations